-Can I postpone it?
+Can I postpone auto enrolment?

 If you do decide to postpone auto enrolment you must write and advise those members of staff who are affected within six weeks of the date that postponement starts.